UUUU official logo UUUU

 Strengths

-• Only operating conventional uranium mill in the U.S.
+• Only operating conventional uranium mill in the U.S. (White Mesa Mill).

-• Strategic expansion into rare earth elements
+• Strategic expansion into rare earth element processing.

-• Experienced management team
+• Experienced management team.

 Weaknesses

-• Reliance on uranium and REE prices
+• Reliance on volatile commodity prices (uranium, vanadium).

 Opportunities

-• Increased demand for nuclear energy
+• Increasing global demand for nuclear power.

 Threats

-• Fluctuations in uranium and REE prices
+• Fluctuations in uranium and REE prices.

-• Geopolitical risks
+• Geopolitical risks affecting global supply chains.

 Competitors and Market Share

-competitor logo Key Competitors
+Key competitor logo Key Competitors

-• MP
+• MP Materials Corp.
+(MP)

 Competitive Landscape